Kamatz: Kamatz katan and Kamatz gadol

-Some books print the qamatz qaṭan differently, although the way in which they do is not consistent.
-For example, in siddur Rinat Yisrael the vertical line of qamatz qatan is longer.
+Some books print the kamatz katan differently, although the way in which they do is not consistent.
+For example, in siddur Rinat Yisrael the vertical line of kamatz katan is longer.
 In Siddur Sim Shalom, the horizontal line is separated from the bottom.
-In a book of Psalms used by some Breslov hassidim the qamatz qatan is bolder.
-In the popular niqqud textbook Niqqud halakha le-maase by Nisan Netser, the qamatz qatan is printed as an encircled qamatz for didactic purposes.
+In a book of Psalms used by some Breslov hassidim the kamatz katan is bolder.
+In the popular niqqud textbook Niqqud halakha le-maase by Nisan Netser, the kamatz katan is printed as an encircled kamatz for didactic purposes.